Achanalt railway station

 Achanalt railway station is a geographically remote railway station on the Kyle of Lochalsh Line, serving the village of Achanalt in the north of Scotland.
 The station is 21 mi 34 chain from Dingwall, between Lochluichart and Achnasheen.
 ScotRail, who manage the station, operate all services.

 History

-The station was opened by the Dingwall and Skye Railway, but operated from the outset by the Highland Railway.
-Taken into the London, Midland and Scottish Railway during the Grouping of 1923, the line then passed on to the Scottish Region of British Railways on nationalisation in 1948.
+The station was opened by the Dingwall and Skye Railway on 19 August 1870, but operated from the outset by the Highland Railway.
+It may have originally been known as Achanault, prior to 1877.

-When Sectorisation was introduced by British Rail, the station became part of ScotRail until the Privatisation of British Rail.

 Facilities

 Facilities here, as with many other stations down the line, are minimal, comprising just a shelter, some bike racks and a small car park.
 The station is step-free to the car park.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Passenger volume

+The main origin or destination station for journeys to or from Achanalt in the 2022–23 period was Dingwall, making up 204 of the 282 journeys (72.3%).

 The statistics cover twelve month periods that start in April.